A Lesson to Learn: Spirit Airlines Inc. (SAVE)

 Sponsored

-The average price from analysts is $32.43, which is $9.23 above the current price.
-SAVE currently public float of 108.16M and currently shorts hold a 9.73% ratio of that float.
-Today, the average trading volume of SAVE was 5.91M shares.
+SAVE currently public float of 108.17M and currently shorts hold a 9.73% ratio of that float.
+Today, the average trading volume of SAVE was 5.86M shares.

 SAVE’s Market Performance

-SAVE stocks went up by 2.52% for the week, with a monthly drop of -10.73% and a quarterly performance of -0.62%, while its annual performance rate touched -40.48%.
-The volatility ratio for the week stands at 3.19% while the volatility levels for the past 30 days are set at 5.96% for Spirit Airlines Inc..
-The simple moving average for the period of the last 20 days is 3.99% for SAVE stocks with a simple moving average of -9.42% for the last 200 days.
+SAVE stocks went up by 20.23% for the week, with a monthly jump of 44.81% and a quarterly performance of 14.80%, while its annual performance rate touched -28.27%.
+The volatility ratio for the week stands at 9.10% while the volatility levels for the past 30 days are set at 6.14% for Spirit Airlines Inc..
+The simple moving average for the period of the last 20 days is 25.91% for SAVE stocks with a simple moving average of 10.21% for the last 200 days.

 Analysts’ Opinion of SAVE